 Therefore, it is imperative that you define the type of trademark before proceeding to register it.
 This, in turn, will be a strategic move in order to differentiate your business.

 Trademarks are so important for a business that the development and management process of such assets becomes increasingly complex.
 As such, Inventa has developed services for every possible stage of your trademark's life cycle, guaranteeing its maximum protection.

 What is a trademark?

-It is important to understand that a trademark is composed of signs, expressions, or drawings that can be graphically represented and that set the goods and/or services of one company apart from those of other companies.
-It gives the owner exclusive use of that graphical representation, as well as protection against imitations or counterfeit products.
+It’s important to understand that a trademark is composed by signs, expressions and/or drawings that can be graphically represented, allowing the company to distinguish itself from the remaining.
+Owning a trademark gives the owner the exclusive use of that graphical representation, as well as protection against imitations or counterfeit products.

 Why should I register a trademark?

-For a very simple reason: if you don't, someone else might do it instead, thereby keeping the monopoly of your trademark and stopping you from using, producing, or marketing it.
-As such, registering your trademark will reinforce your intellectual property’s legal protection and prevent others from using it without your prior consent.
-After registration, you can use the ® symbol, showing others that your mark has been officially registered.
+You should register your trademark for one very simple reason: if you don’t register it, there is a chance that someone else might do it for you, thereby keeping the monopoly of your trademark and stopping you from using, producing or marketing it.
+Therefore, registering your trademark will reinforce your intellectual property’s legal protection and prevent others from using it without your prior consent.
+After the registration, you can use the (r) symbol, allowing others to know that your trademark has been officially registered.

 When should I register a trademark?

 The registration process should always take place before you start to produce, sell, or disclose your product or service.
 This will ensure the exclusivity of your asset and prevent competitors from getting a head start and register a trademark in your place.
 As such, early protection assured by a timely registration is critical to the success of your business.

 Is a trademark registration valid worldwide?